mionisation/movieComparison/README.md

 Small data wrangling and vis project for trying out the R Shiny framework

 todo:
-1. get movies, decide one of the two sets, get tomatoe ratings from omdb, maybe look for add. attributes (oscar, type of movie) for filtering for rating comparison
+1. decide one of the two sets, get tomatoe ratings from omdb, maybe look for add. attributes (oscar, type of movie) for filtering for rating comparison

-1st step ))
+1 ))
 # IMDB SET LINKS: go to list page and click on the bottom (right under 'go to next page'): "Export this list"

 All movie releases wide distr: